fadams/firecracker-in-docker/README.md

 There are pros and cons to both approaches.
 With Kata Containers and firecracker-containerd container deployment is arguably more *transparent*, whereas with firecracker-in-docker the source image requires an explicit  *transformation* step.
 Conversely, our approach is simpler, has fewer "moving parts", uses a standard container runtime and the run time images are stand-alone and more easily customisable.

 With firecracker-in-docker the available guest attack surface is arguably lower than with Kata Containers and firecracker-containerd.
 Both of those run a guest image that comprises, in addition to the application container image, a container engine and an agent that communicates with the host.
 Conversely, firecracker-in-docker behaves much more like a Unikernel, where we boot the kernel then init directly to the binary specified by the container ENTRYPOINT+CMD from the image that we have converted to the Firecracker rootfs.
 If that image is a minimal image built off [scratch](https://docs.docker.com/develop/develop-images/baseimages/#create-a-simple-parent-image-using-scratch) then we are very close indeed to operating like a Unikernel.
-Moreover, we could customise further to create bespoke kernels, for example for applications that do not require network support we could build a kernel with no network stack and communicate with the guest via virtio-serial.
+Moreover, we could customise further to create bespoke kernels, for example for applications that do not require network support we could build a kernel with no network stack and communicate with the guest via [virtio-vsock](https://github.com/firecracker-microvm/firecracker/blob/main/docs/vsock.md).

 ## Prerequisites
 Although a goal of this project is to be able to run [Firecracker](https://github.com/firecracker-microvm/firecracker) MicroVMs inside *unprivileged* Docker containers, to achieve that there are some prerequisites.